Deshaun Watson runs for TD, Browns bottle up Joe Burrow in 24-3 win over Bengals in season opener

 INJURIES

-Browns: RT Jack Conklin was carted off in the second quarter with a left knee injury.
+Browns: RT Jack Conklin could be done for the season after being carted off in the second quarter with a left knee injury.
 Conklin, who signed a four-year contract extension in December, was replaced by rookie Dawand Jones.

+“Doesn’t look good,” Stefanski said.
+“I feel absolutely awful for Jack, the person he is, the player that he is, and what he means to this team.
+You absolutely hate to see those things on guys that are such a big part of what we are.”

 UP NEXT